Why I Made Speedbox...

 The second most ridiculous task to overcome, happened when we got to our team house in some austere part of the world.
 The CH-47s would kick our kit that we palletized onto an HLZ 250 meters from our team house.
 Again, on average each box weighed 250 lbs. full of a really expensive, no nonsense kit.
 After the birds took off and the dust settled, it looked like a gypsy camp.
 We had to put four guys to one box multiplied by about thirty boxes.
-For a twelve-man team, that duffle bag drag easily took two hours because the officers won’t carry anything, and even if they would, wouldn’t want them to.
+For a twelve-man team, that duffel bag drag easily took two hours because the officers won’t carry anything, and even if they would, you wouldn’t want them to.
 The commo guys were “busy getting coms up with...nobody knows.
 The medics were too valuable for manual labor, and the weapons guys required too much time explaining.
 That left a couple of engineers and a bunch of indigenous personnel to move about a ton of equipment into shelter and safety.
-As I was doing this for the one-too-many-ith time, it occurred to me that our species has had the lever and the wheel for about 3,000 years.
-Why couldn’t we just have a packing solution with beefy wheels and a ridiculously strong handle?
+As I was doing this for the one-too-many-ith time, it occurred to me that our species has had the lever and the wheel for about 5,500 years.
+Why couldn’t we just have a packing solution with beefy wheels and a ridiculously strong handle that was easy to move?
 It was then and there on a HLZ in rural Afghanistan that I vowed I would do something about this.
 Not for the betterment of the US Department of Defense, but for myself.
 That was the genesis of Speedbox.

 When I got home I started sketching what I thought was the perfect solution.
 A big, non-destructible container that was tough as hell, that when used as a system, snapped together like Legos and was easy to move.
 After a few years of drawing, refining and testing, I’m proud to say that we created a box that fits perfectly on a 463-L pallet, is easy to move (beefy wheels and heavy-duty handle), water resistant, buoyant, locks and most importantly…looks cool (because that’s rule number one).